biomikalab/GTAXOPROP/README.md

 # Citation
 A dedicated publication for this program is not yet available.
 For citation purposes, please refer to the following technical report:

-Nashrulloh, H., Defi, S. A. Z., Rahardi, B., Tamam, Mh.
+Nashrulloh, M.M., Defi, S.A.Z., Rahardi, B., Tamam, Mh.
 B., Ruhimat, R., & Novita, H. (2025). *GTAXOPROP: A utility to generate input files for taxonomy propagation and assignment in QIIME/QIIME2 from the NCBI database* (Technical Report No. GBR-TR-BIOMIKA-01/Genbinesia/IX/2025).
 Generasi Biologi Indonesia Foundation.
 Gresik, Indonesia.

 If you wish to cite this repository, you may use the following APA-style reference entry:

-Nashrulloh, M. M., Defi, S. A. Z., Rahardi, B., Tamam, Mh.
+Nashrulloh, M.M., Defi, S.A.Z., Rahardi, B., Tamam, Mh.
 B., Ruhimat, R., & Novita, H. (2025).
 GTAXOPROP: A utility to generate input files for taxonomy propagation and assignment in QIIME/QIIME2 from the NCBI database (Version 1.0.0) [Computer software]. https://github.com/biomikalab/GTAXOPROP

 # License
 GNU General Public License v3.0 - See LICENSE